LEARNAcademy/workshop-dev-tools/README.md

 ## Console (20 mins)
   * Why?
-      When a website is running javascript, it is helpful to have a way to understand parts of the code that have fun or to confirm a result by outputting data.
-In the Console, plain javascript can be run.
+      When a website is running javascript, it is helpful to have a way to understand parts of the code in a function or to confirm a result by outputting data.
+In the Console tab, plain javascript can be run.
   * Console (e.g.: log(), warn(), error())
   * alert()
   * confirm()